Refrigerator Water Filter Problems & How to Fix Them

 Symptom: You replaced the filter but the indicator light stays red or orange and won't go off.

-The filter indicator light is timer-based, not sensor-based — it doesn't automatically detect a new filter.
-You must manually reset it after every replacement.
+The filter indicator light is timer-based — it doesn't automatically detect a new filter.
+You must manually reset it.
+Here's how by brand:

 🔴 Filter Light Still Red After Replacement